iam-benjamen/my-blog-entries/cl94rhwgm000a09lc6dqxg5k3.md

 *   **How** refers to the resources, environment, and methods needed, these vary depending on the kind of subject being studied.
 It is advised to spend 10 percent of the total time allotted to the learning project on meta-learning - gathering facts and counsel from experts and drawing up a comprehensive roadmap for the journey ahead.

-#### FOCUS (*Sharpen Your Knife*)
+#### Focus - Sharpen Your Knife

 The usual initial excitement a learner experiences at the beginning of the journey soon fades out as he is faced with distractions, emotional swings, roadblocks, and many other factors that threaten the completion of the learning project.
 Ultralearning thrives on laser focus, the ability to “*start, sustain and optimize the quality of one’s focus*”.
 The problem of starting is called procrastination, an aversion to certain tasks or a craving to do something else.
 Discipline is required to ensure the chunks of time dedicated to learning are well utilized for efficiency.

 [Cal Newport](https://www.calnewport.com/books/deep-work/) in his book [Deep Work](https://www.amazon.com/Deep-Work-Focused-Success-Distracted/dp/1455586692) offers very practical models to ensure learning sessions are effective.
 He describes Deep Work as “*the ability to focus without distraction on a cognitively demanding task.
 It is a skill that allows you to quickly master complicated information and produce better results in less time.
 Deep work will make you better at what you do and provide the sense of true fulfillment that comes from craftsmanship*” Focus is not a function of the amount of time available for learning, rather it is the ability to maximize the time allotted.

-#### DIRECTNESS (*Go Straight Ahead*)
+#### Directness - Go Straight ahead

 *“Directness is the idea of learning being tied closely to the situation or context you want to use it in”*.
 Naturally, It is easier to go for more fun and less stressful mode of learning, like playing with a language app instead of actually conversing with people, reading a book about public speaking instead of actually speaking, and watching coding tutorials instead of building apps.
 We avoid the difficulty of these tasks and hope that by engaging in less strenuous activities, we can transfer the knowledge to real-life scenarios, but it doesn't work!
 In my case, I was coding along with tutorials and watching videos all day, hoping that somehow the skill would stick with me.

 The error of the traditional mode of learning found in institutions of learning is assuming knowledge can be transferred, teaching theories, and assuming students can transfer the knowledge when it is required in practice.
 Schools have produced students who are theoretically knowledgeable but lack the practical skills required to thrive in the outside world.
 Speaking from experience, directness can be difficult at first, especially if the learner is a beginner, but it is a proven way to make real progress.
 Speak that language to someone today, start that project today.
 You may struggle with it - but that's what learning truly is when it starts.
 Some ways of being direct in learning include:

-1. Project-based learning: this usually involves organizing your learning around producing something.
+1.  **Project-based learning**: this usually involves organizing your learning around producing something.
 Learn Python to build a web scraper or a game, or JavaScript to build your favorite website.

-2. Immersive Learning: this involves being in an environment that encourages what is being learned and challenges the learner.
+2.  **Immersive Learning**: this involves being in an environment that encourages what is being learned and challenges the learner.
 Joining communities, and contributing to open-source projects(for programmers) are some ways to practice immersive learning

-3. Overkill Approach: this involves optimizing directness by increasing the challenge slightly more than the learner's current level of knowledge and experience thereby pushing the learner beyond their limits.
+3.  **Overkill Approach**: this involves optimizing directness by increasing the challenge slightly more than the learner's current level of knowledge and experience thereby pushing the learner beyond their limits.

-#### DRILL (*Attack Your Weakest Point*)
+#### Drill - Attack Your Weakness

 This strategy involves identifying the aspects that pose the greatest challenge in your learning adventure and giving them special attention.
 The Author alludes to the concept of Rate determining step in Chemistry to explain this concept.
 The Rate determining step is usually the slowest part of the reaction chain and largely determines how long the reaction will take (apologies to readers who have never been to chemistry class).
 For example, in learning a language, vocabulary may pose the greatest challenge to the learner, it would then be strategic to isolate the concept and dwell on it for a substantial amount of time.